SirenaAlyceDev/nextjs-portfolio/posts/welcome-to-techincolr.md

 ## Let's Connect!

-Here is your chance to introduce yourself to the blog.
+Here's your chance to introduce yourself to the community.
 Please share your STEM experiences below.

 What to know about upcoming career opportunities?
 Connect with other like-minded women?
 Get great career advice????
 Subscribe to my newsletter!